BuildWithSachin02/showEasestore/README.md

 # showEasestore

-# ShopEase - E-Commerce Platform--
+# ShopEase - E-Commerce Platform

 A modern, fully responsive e-commerce platform built with vanilla HTML, CSS, and JavaScript.
 This is an **educational project** showcasing API integration, DOM manipulation, and localStorage functionality.